 Put simply, some distributions have users that like it too much.
 They’re willing to be militant in the ways they promote their favourite distribution in the hope that they can get it more attention — including organising community members to visit polls, the Distrowatch page and other sites to inflate it’s statistics.

-Giving example of something done better does help people differentiate between distributions and it also helps developers see what they should borrow for their own distribution.
+I stand by my argument: Giving example of something done better does help people differentiate between distributions and it also helps developers see what they should borrow for their own distribution.

 You could argue that fanatics are everywhere and cancel each other out, but I don’t see many RHEL users doing the same.
 They’re probably too busy…